"Behold, the heavens, and the heaven of heavens, cannot contain thee" (1 Kings 8:27)

 Here, in brief, is the dispensational position of Acts as it relates to God's chosen people Israel, and as it relates to believers today:

-1. The book begins with the statement that Acts is a continuing record of the ministry of the Lord Jesus to the nation Israel.
+1. The book begins with the statement that Acts is a continuing record of the kingdom ministry of the Lord Jesus to the nation Israel.

 3. The Lord Jesus ascends into heaven and the Holy Spirit descends upon believers, thus forming them into a special body of Christians known as the called-out-ones, a word we often translate "church."
+(Note that this "church" was composed of Jews only, and was not the "body of Christ" revealed to Paul, which "church" was composed of Gentiles and Jews without distinction).

-5. The message of Peter promises the immediate return of the Lord and the restoration to Israel of the physical kingdom on earth as part of the "New Covenant" promised to Israel and Judah in Jeremiah 31.
+5. The message of Peter (Acts 3) promises the immediate return of the Lord and the restoration to Israel of the physical kingdom on earth as part of the "New Covenant" promised to Israel and Judah in Jeremiah 31.
 This restoration is conditional on Israel's repentance and belief in their Messiah.

 7. Saul of Tarsus (Paul) becomes God's apostle to the Gentiles.
 Paul is not one of the twelve apostles.
 However, throughout the book of Acts, even though Paul is specifically the apostle of the Gentiles he always goes to the Jews of the dispersion first.
-But each time the Jews reject Paul's message, he goes to the Gentiles.
+But each time the Jews reject Paul's message, he walks away from the Jews and goes to the Gentiles.
 Gentiles are now being saved because of Israel's unbelief, (a mystery), not through their faithfulness, (as in prophecy).
 God is slowly breaking off the natural (Jewish) branches and grafting wild (Gentile) branches into the blessings of the New Covenant promised in prophecy to Israel and Judah.
 Throughout the Acts we see the miracles and signs of the "Great Commission."
-These miracles and signs pertain to the promised earthly [millennial] kingdom, indicating that God is still primarily calling Israel to repentance.
+The book of Hebrews calls these signs and wonders "the works of power of the age to come" (Heb.
+6:5).
+This "age to come" is the millennium.
+Therefore, these miracles and signs pertain to the promised earthly [millennial] kingdom, indicating that during the book of Acts God is still primarily calling Israel to repentance.

-9. Even though God, in His mercy, provoked Israel to jealousy by including Gentiles in the blessings of the New Covenant, Israel unhappily chose to reject their Messiah, even though He was Divinely authenticated by means of the miracles, signs and wonders of the Holy Spirit, and by His resurrection from the dead.
-This rejection begins at Jerusalem, and continues with the Jews of the dispersion scattered throughout the world.
-Finally, at Rome, all Israel (temporarily) ceases to be God's missionary vehicle for the salvation of the Gentile world.
-With an air of finality, at Acts 28:25-29 Paul quotes the prophecy of Isaiah 6:9-10 to the Jewish leaders at Rome, pronouncing final blindness upon the corporate nation Israel, thus ending their preferred covenant position that required Paul to minister "to the Jew first."
+9. Even though God, in His mercy, provoked Israel to jealousy by including Gentiles in the blessings of the New Covenant, Israel unhappily chose to reject their Messiah, even though He was Divinely authenticated by means of the miracles, signs and wonders of the Holy Spirit, and by Christ's resurrection from the dead.
+This rejection had begun at Jerusalem, and had continued with the Jews of the dispersion scattered throughout the world.
+Finally, at Rome, all Israel had decisively rejected the ministry of the Holy Spirit and had committed the "unpardonable sin."
+Therefore, they(temporarily) ceased to be God's missionary vehicle for the salvation of the Gentile world.
+With an air of finality, at Acts 28:25-29 Paul quotes the pronouncement of the Holy Spirit (Isaiah 6:9-10) to the Jewish leaders at Rome, thus casting final blindness upon the corporate nation Israel, and ending their preferred covenant position that had required Paul to minister "to the Jew first."

-11. After the book of Acts ends, with Israel temporarily out of the picture, the prophetic program of God is placed on hold and all aspects of the "mystery" previously hidden in God are fully and completely revealed.
+11. After the book of Acts ends, with corporate Israel temporarily out of the picture, the prophetic program of God is placed on hold and all aspects of the "mystery" previously hidden in God are fully and completely revealed.
 Like the "New Covenant" the basis of this new revelation rests in the precious shed blood of the Lord Jesus.
-However, this new revelation goes far beyond the terms of the New Covenant in that it includes a new sphere of blessing for all believers, whether Gentile or Jew, without any national distinction or covenantal preferences whatsoever.
-This new message for believers is described as: "every spiritual blessing in the heavenlies in Christ" (Eph.
+However, this new revelation goes far beyond the terms of the New Covenant in that it includes a new exalted sphere of blessing for all believers, whether Gentile or Jew, without any national distinctions or covenantal preferences whatsoever.
+This new message for believers is described as "every spiritual blessing in the heavenlies in Christ" (Eph.
 1:3).

-Home | Eternal Life | Articles | Bible Study | Q & A | Links | Feedback
+Home | Eternal Salvation | Articles | Bible Study | Q & A | Links | Feedback

-Copyright 2008 - Thy Testimonies
+Updated 2021 - Thy Testimonies